mauriciofarina/SelfDrivingCar-AdvancedLaneLinesFinder/writeup_template.md

 ## **Perspective Transform**

 In order to obtain a perspective transformation of the lane image, the source and destination coordinates were defined.
-After that, the perspective transoformation matrix was calculated using the method `cv2.getPerspectiveTransform`.
+After that, the perspective transformation matrix was calculated using the method `cv2.getPerspectiveTransform`.

 ```python
 ## Perspective Transformation